IMBUS-Fundamentals

 • Obtain Auto-VTI

-APICAL4 (Right): follow the blood flow
+APICAL4 (Right): analyze following the blood flow

 • VA the RA